forklady42/forklady42.github.com/_posts/2012-08-26-jad-abumrad-panda-iphone.md

 title: Jad Abumrad has a panda iPhone
 published: true
 comments: true
 excerpt: Radiolab is easily my favorite podcast.
 I love listening to Robert and Jad muse about the universe and human nature and learning about various facets of science and philosophy.
-Thus I was thrilled last night to attend Radiolab Live: In the Dark.
+Thus, I was thrilled last night to attend Radiolab Live: In the Dark.
 ---

 Radiolab is easily my favorite podcast.
 I love listening to Robert and Jad muse about the universe and human nature and learning about various facets of science and philosophy.
-Thus I was thrilled last night to attend Radiolab Live: In the Dark.
+Thus, I was thrilled last night to attend Radiolab Live: In the Dark.

 Sight is the perfect theme for a live show of a radio broadcast.
 Radio only allows for sound, while the live show allows Robert and